KhronosGroup/SPIRV-Tools/README.md

 - [CMake](http://www.cmake.org/): for generating compilation targets.
 Version 2.8.12 or later.
 - [Python](http://www.python.org/): for utility scripts and running the test suite.
+Version 2 or 3.

-SPIRV-Tools is regularly tests with the the following compilers:
+SPIRV-Tools is regularly tested with the the following compilers:

 On Linux
 - GCC version 4.8.5